torbenf86/GWL/README.md

 # GWL
-Classification of European Weather Pattern (Hess and Brezowsky Grosswetterlagen)
+Classification of European Weather Pattern (Hess and Brezowsky Grosswetterlagen) based on machine learning.

 Prerequisites
 ---